MumenJarrah/CloudLabs/lab7.md

   ![tun](images/lab7-13.png)

-The `tun.py` code was modified to handle ICMP echo requests and test the behavior of the TUN interface when invalid data is written.
-The program processes each packet received from the TUN interface, identifies ICMP echo requests (type 8), and constructs a corresponding ICMP echo reply (type 0).
-The reply packet swaps the source and destination IP addresses of the original request and retains the payload.
-This packet is then written back to the TUN interface.
-The functionality was verified by sending a ping to the TUN interface (192.168.53.1).
-The program logged the receipt of ICMP echo requests and the construction and transmission of echo replies.
-The ping command confirmed successful replies, demonstrating the program works as intended.
-Additionally, the program was modified to write arbitrary data to the TUN interface to observe the kernel's response.
+The tun.py code was implemented to process ICMP echo requests and handle packet modification through the TUN interface.
+It reads packets, identifies ICMP echo requests, and constructs spoofed packets with a hardcoded source IP address (1.2.3.4) before writing them back to the interface.
+The program was tested by pinging the TUN interface (192.168.53.1) and successfully logged the receipt of ICMP packets and transmission of spoofed packets.
+While it demonstrates basic packet handling, it does not fully implement true ICMP echo reply behavior.
+Additionally, the program logs writing arbitrary data.

 ## 4 Task 3: Send the IP Packet to VPN Server Through a Tunnel